tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

   - Vagrant

 ---
-Setting up a development environment for LessThanDot is kind of tricky, where “tricky” is defined somewhere between “I have PHP on my Windows box” and “at least I'm running it in a version of Apache”.
+Setting up a development environment for LessThanDot is kind of tricky, where "tricky" is defined somewhere between "I have PHP on my Windows box" and "at least I'm running it in a version of Apache".
 Recently I realized I had misplaced my local development environment somewhere and needed a way to make some changes.

 Have a problem once?
 Solve it.
 Have a problem a second time?
 Automate it.